-Numerical simulations have also been performed of higher point correlators in the Balitsky-JIMWLK hierarchy.
+Numerical simulations of higher point correlators in the Balitsky-JIMWLK hierarchy have also been performed.
 As noted, \Eq{eq:operator-smallx} has the form of a functional Fokker-Planck equation.
-This can therefore be reexpressed as a Langevin equation in the space of Wilson lines~\cite{Weigert:2000gi,Blaizot:2002np}, allowing one to simulate the rapidity evolution of two-point Wilson line correlators~\cite{Rummukainen:2003ns} as well as 4-point quadrupole and sextupole\footnote{These are probed in semi-inclusive DIS~\cite{Dominguez:2011wm} and in proton-nucleus collisions~\cite{Kovner:2010xk,Dusling:2017aot,Dusling:2017dqg}.} correlators~\cite{Dumitru:2011vk,Lappi:2019kif,Lappi:2012vw}. \Fig{fig:JIMWLK-soln} shows a result for the dipole correlator from these simulations.
+This can therefore be reexpressed as a Langevin equation in the space of Wilson lines~\cite{Weigert:2000gi,Blaizot:2002np}, allowing one to simulate the rapidity evolution of two-point Wilson line correlators~\cite{Rummukainen:2003ns} as well as four-point quadrupole and sextupole\footnote{These are probed in semi-inclusive DIS~\cite{Dominguez:2011wm} and in proton-nucleus collisions~\cite{Kovner:2010xk,Dusling:2017aot,Dusling:2017dqg}.} correlators~\cite{Dumitru:2011vk,Lappi:2019kif,Lappi:2012vw}.
+Figure \ref{fig:JIMWLK-soln} shows a result for the dipole correlator from these simulations.
 Unfortunately, a similar Langevin representation is not known at present for the NLLx JIMWLK Hamiltonian.

-Precision computations require not just higher order computations of the JIMWLK kernel but higher order computations of so-called process dependent ``impact factors" as well.
-This is analogous to pQCD computations of coefficient functions that are convoluted, order-by-order, with the DGLAP splitting functions~\cite{Vermaseren:2005qc}.
+Precision computations require not just higher order computations of the JIMWLK kernel but higher order computations of process dependent ``impact factors" analogous to pQCD computations of coefficient functions that are convoluted, order-by-order, with the DGLAP splitting functions~\cite{Vermaseren:2005qc}.
 For inclusive DIS, analytical expressions exist for the virtual photon impact factor $|\Psi_{\gamma^*\rightarrow q{\bar q}}|^2$ in \Eq{eq:dipole}~\cite{Balitsky:2012bs}.
-More recently, NLO impact factors have been computed for DIS exclusive diffractive light vector meson production~\cite{Boussarie:2016bkq} and DIS inclusive photon+dijet production~\cite{Roy:2019cux,Roy:2019hwr}.
-Numerical implementation of these results to compute cross-sections remains a formidable task and an essential component of precision studies of gluon saturation at a future Electron-Ion Collider (EIC).
-A summary of extant EIC studies can be found in~\cite{Accardi:2012qut,Aschenauer:2017jsk}.
+Recently, NLO impact factors were computed for DIS exclusive diffractive light vector meson production~\cite{Boussarie:2016bkq} and DIS inclusive photon+dijet production~\cite{Roy:2019cux,Roy:2019hwr}.
+Numerical implementation of these results remains a formidable task and an essential component of precision studies of gluon saturation at the future Electron-Ion Collider (EIC)~\cite{Accardi:2012qut,Aschenauer:2017jsk}.